SparKLAW

 We ran the test.
 We keep running it.

-What one founder + SparKLAW actually handles
+What one founder + the SparkJAR platform actually handles

 Not a list of things you fire people for.
 A list of work that stops eating your calendar.